microsoft/TemplateStudio/docs/projectTypes/fromnavigationviewtowinui/mvvmbasic-cs.md

 ```

 ## 4. Changes in _Thickness.xaml

-Update and add new Thickness values that will be needed in pages.
+Update and add new Margins that will be used in pages.

 ### Thickness values you will have to update.
 ```xml